gula00/sky/README.md

 ﻿# sky

-`sky` is a Sky-compatible Windows Computer Use helper written in Rust.
+`sky` is a codex-compatible Windows Computer Use helper written in Rust.
 It exposes the Window2-style helper protocol used by model-facing desktop automation clients: